The Blue Shadows

-The Blue Shadows was a Juno Award-nominated Canadian alt-country band founded in Vancouver, and active between 1992 and 1996.
+The Blue Shadows was a Canadian alt-country band founded in Vancouver, and active between 1992 and 1996.
 They released two albums in Canada.

 History

 The band was formed by Billy Cowsill and Elmar Spanier, who had been performing, with Lindsay Mitchell of Prism, as Billy Mitchell's Trainwreck.
 On July 5, 1985, they opened for k.d. lang at Calgary's Fairmont Palliser Hotel.
 Their concert, which included an appearance Cowsill's protege Colin James, was recorded and, in 2004, Cowsill released that album as Billy Cowsill – Live From The Crystal Ballroom Calgary, AB July, 1985.

 When Cowsill and Spanier eventually formed a final line-up, it was with Jeffrey Hatcher joining Cowsill as guitarist and principal songwriter, with Spanier on bass and J.B.
 "Jay" Johnson on drums.
 They began to record their first album, and Spanier left the band.
 He was replaced by Barry Muir, late of Barney Bentall and The Payolas.
 Hatcher had previously had his own band, Jeffrey Hatcher And The Big Beat.
 The new band's name, 'The Blue Shadows', was suggested by Hatcher's wife, based on the song "Blue Shadows On The Trail" by Sons of the Pioneers.
 The group was initially managed by Larry Wanagas and David Chesney, who also managed k.d. lang and owned Bumstead Records, through which lang's early recordings were released.

 The group was signed to Columbia Records and their first album, On The Floor of Heaven, was certified gold in Canada.
 Cowsill said that he considered the title track to the album to be the best song he had ever written.
 They generated the interest of U.S. record executives, but did not receive a U.S. record distribution contract.
 The group also received a 1994 Juno award nomination as Best Country Group or Duo; The Rankin Family won.
 The band's second album, Lucky to Me was released in 1995 and was followed by regular touring by the band for the year thereafter.
 Both Blue Shadows albums were co-produced by Cowsill and Hatcher.

 Having not obtained international record distribution by the end of 1996, The Blue Shadows broke up, amidst "creative differences" which were, as Cowsill acknowledged, precipitated by his addictions to drugs and alcohol, which impaired his ability to contribute to songwriting meetings, band rehearsals and, ultimately, performances.
 The actual end of the band occurred during a layover in Ottawa, Ontario, when Cowsill crashed their van into a laundromat.
 They fulfilled their performance obligations, then brokeup.
 Cowsill continued for a brief period with another band, using The Blue Shadows name.